samarth-07z/samarth-07z/README.md

 **🔬 My interests lie in blending technical depth with creativity — building intelligent systems while designing interfaces that are both functional and visually engaging.**

-🌱 Currently, I’m:

-Learning and experimenting with AI & Machine Learning models.

-Building UI-rich projects with React, Tailwind CSS, and modern design systems.

-Exploring how AI can enhance user experiences in digital applications.

-⚡ With a passion for both innovation and design, I aim to create projects that don’t just work well, but also look and feel great.

-* 🌍  I'm based in India
-* ✉️  You can contact me at [samarthbusiness18@gmail.com](mailto:samarthbusiness18@gmail.com)
-* 👥  I'm looking to collaborate on Interesting projects

 ### Tools I Know

 <p align="left">